Home

 Importance of Leisure Activities

 The park has a number of recreational sites and playing fields used by Montrealers of all ages and backgrounds.
 Some children opt for the park's wading pond, while others fly their kites over its open fields.
-Strollers can select from a number of paths, which lead to a pond and fountain.
+Strollers can select from a number of paths, which lead to a pond and a fountain.

 Marché Jean Talon

-One of the important components of the commercial activity in the district as well as in the borough is, of course, the Marché Jean Talon.
-Located in the south of the sector it was first laid out in 1931.
-Live chickens and pigs can no longer be bought, but the market continues to offer a very large variety of produces and goods.
-The Marché Jean Talon is more popular than ever.
+One of the important components of the commercial activity in the district as well as in the borough is, of course, the Marché Jean-Talon.
+Located in the south of the sector, it was first laid out in 1931.

 Main Street Canvas